vhugorod/useful-commands/git-commands.md

 Usage: `git tag 1.0.0 <commitID>`

-You can use tagging to mark a significant changeset, such as a release:
+You can use tagging to mark a significant changeset, such as a release.

+## git push origin TAGVERSION

+Usage: `git push origin 1.0.0`

+This command is used to push a tag in remote repository.

 ## git search